Gastroscopy

 What are the benefits and risks?

 The benefit is that this procedure will help us to investigate your symptoms and it may help us to treat you.
-There is an extremely small risk of bleeding or a tear in the lining of the gut (perforation 1 in 9000), which may require urgent treatment, blood transfusion or an operation.
+There is an extremely small risk of bleeding or a tear in the lining of the gut (about 1 in 2,500), which may require urgent treatment, blood transfusion or an operation.
 Gastroscopies also involve a slight risk of damage to crowned teeth or dental bridgework.

 What options are available for the procedure?